 The figure below illustrates a completed payment over the FedNow Service in its simplest form.
 This process is designed to take place within seconds.

-For more information, please review the FedNow Service product sheet (PDF).
+For more information, please review the FedNow Service product sheet (PDF) and frequently asked questions (Off-site).
 Keep up with the latest FedNow news and instant payments education on the FedNow Service page.
 To help inform the development of the FedNow Service, join the FedNow Community by submitting our participant profile form.
-If you do not want to commit to the FedNow Community but would like to receive FedNow emails, please submit our FedNow Service Interest Form (Off-site).
+If you do not want to commit to the FedNow Community but would like to receive the latest FedNow news, please sign up to receive FedNow emails.